thecajuns.com

 Fort New Richmond

-Name given to Baton Rouge by the British when gained control in 1763.
-The Spanish renamed it Fort San Carlos [St. Charles] and it was the capital of the province of Western Florida.
+Name given to Baton Rouge by the British who gained control in 1763.
+The Spanish renamed it Fort San Carlos [Fort St. Charles] in 1779 when it was captured by Galvez and it was the capital of the province of Western Florida.

 Baton Rouge